antzGames/OpenVAT-for-Godot/README.md

 `update_instance_track(instance_id: int, track_number: int)`

-If you want to change the alpha so can fade an specific instance out (or fade in), use:
+If you want to change the alpha so can fade a specific instance out (or fade in), use:

 `update_instance_alpha(instance_id: int, alpha: float)`